 Green Chef is a “no-brainer” for people who only want to eat organic meals, says Nicole Davis, nutrition coach, GGR senior editor, and product tester.
 With Green Chef, you aren’t getting just organic produce: The entire menu is USDA-Certified Organic, including grains, sauces, seasonings, and proteins.

-Nicole mentioned that she was disappointed in the portion sizes, finding them a bit too small for her—and much too small for her active, six-foot-two husband.
+Nicole mentioned that she was disappointed in the portion sizes, rating them a 3 out of 5.
+She found them a bit too small for her—and much too small for her active, six-foot-two husband.
 Otherwise, Nicole liked Green Chef and found most of the meals tasty and fresh.

 She gave Green Chef 4.5 out of 5 stars for taste and for ingredient quality.
 “I tried four dinners as well as the breakfast bundle, which had oatmeal, egg white bites, muffins, and two recipes to make,” she says.
 “The Monterey jack cheese-smothered chicken with mushrooms and squash was delicious.
 So were the chicken burrito bowls.
 The oatmeals were just fine—a good option to eat quickly in the morning.”